Maryhill Stonehenge

 Stonehenge replica in Maryhill, Washington, U.S.

 The Maryhill Stonehenge is a replica of England's Stonehenge located in Maryhill, Washington, United States.
-It was commissioned in the early 20th century by the wealthy entrepreneur Sam Hill, and dedicated on July 4, 1918 as a memorial to the people who had died in World War I.
+It was commissioned in the early 20th century by the wealthy entrepreneur Sam Hill and dedicated on July 4, 1918, as a memorial to the people who had died in World War I.

-The memorial is constructed of concrete, and construction was commenced in 1918 and completed in 1929.
+The concrete memorial commenced construction in 1918 and was completed in 1929.
 It was listed on the National Register of Historic Places in 2021.

 History

 The Maryhill Stonehenge was the first monument in the United States to honor the dead of World War I - specifically, soldiers from Klickitat County, Washington, who had died in the then-ongoing war.
 The altar stone is placed to be aligned with sunrise on the summer solstice.

 Following the then-prevalent interpretation of Stonehenge, Hill thought that the original monument had been used as a sacrificial site.
 He was a Quaker and commissioned the replica as a reminder that humanity is still capable of being sacrificed to the god of war.